Dr. Patricia Sohn, Ph.D.

 Hobbies and Interests

 Creative writing, song writing, musicals, and poetry.
 Walking/hiking; swimming; bicycling; weight lifting; and equestrian sports.
 Feng shui; household art; Asian art; Asian hardwoods work; and ceramics.
-International fusion, Asian, and Mediterranean cuisines and cooking together with interest in cross-national food politics (informal international fusion cooking blog with over 8,500 followers, primarily from Asia).
+International fusion, Asian, and Mediterranean cuisines and cooking together with interest in cross-national food politics (informal international fusion cooking blog with over 8,500 followers, primarily from Asia), now dormant.